rpcpool/solana-rpc-ansible/README.md

 ## CPU governor & Sysctl settings

+There are certain configurations that you need to do to get your RPC node running properly.
+This role can help you make some of these standard config changes.
+However, full optmisation depends greatly on your hardware so you need to take time to be familiar with how to configure your hardware right.

+However, the most important element of optimisation is the CPU performance governor.
+This controls boost behaviour and energy usage.
+On many hosts in DCs they are configured for balance between performance and energy usage.
+In the case of Solana we really need them to perform at their fastest.
+To set the servers CPU governor there are three options:

+ 1. You have access to BIOS and you set the BIOS cpu setting to `max performance`.
+This seems to work well for HPE systems.
+In this case, specify the variable `cpu_governor: bios`.
+This is sometimes required for AMD EPYC systems too.
+ 2. You have acccess to BIOS and you set the BIOS cpu setting to `os control`.
+This should be the typical default.
+In this case you can leave the `cpu_governor` variable as default or set it explicitly to `cpu_governor: performance`.
+ 3. You don't have access to BIOS or CPU governor settings.
+If possible, try to set `cpu_governor: performance`.
+Otherwise, hopefully your provider has configured it for good performance!

+The second config you need to do is to edit various kernel parameters to fit the Solana RPC use case.

-Typically you can deploy `solana-sys-tuner` together with this config to tune some variables.
-If you are new to tuning performance we also recommend looking at `tuned` from RedHat, where the `throughput-performance` profile is suitable.
-You can also specify a list of sysctl values for this playbook to add automatically.
-Here is a list of sysctl values that have been used:
+One option is to deploy `solana-sys-tuner` together with this config to autotune some variables for you.

+A second option, especially if you are new to tuning performance is `tuned` and `tune-adm` from RedHat, where the `throughput-performance` profile is suitable.

+Finally, if you deploy through this role you can also specify a list of sysctl values for this playbook to automatically set up on your host.
+This allows full control and sets them so that they are permanently configured.
+Here is a list of sysctl values that we have used on rpcpool:

 ```
 sysctl_optimisations: